Additional Degree Requirements

 - Performance on the initial exam was so poor that a re-examination is deemed unlikely to yield a favorable result

-If the Examining Committee determines that the student should be dismissed from the graduate program, the recommendation for dismissal would be made via a written report to the Senior Associate Dean for Graduate Education.
+If the Examining Committee determines that the student should be dismissed from the graduate program, the recommendation for dismissal would be made via a written report to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 The Dean would review the student's record of coursework, research evaluations, and the outcome of the qualifying examination before rendering a decision to dismiss the student.
 The Dean may ask to meet with the student and advisor and, if necessary, consult with the University Dean for Graduate Studies.
 If the Senior Associate Dean accepts the recommendation to dismiss, the student would be notified in writing.
 Information about appealing such decisions can be obtained from the Office of Graduate Education.

 Key dates in progression towards the Ph.D.